 A lot has already been said and written on the perks of online sales, and the value of having an online store is quite clear.
-Thus, let’s focus our attention on the value of brick-and-click stores, as it really is an omnichannel approach, and the only one that can help retailers survive.
+Thus, let’s focus our attention on the value of click-and-mortar stores, an omnichannel approach that can help retailers survive.

 Bricks vs. Clicks: a Look at Consumer Behaviour

-In the fourth quarter of 2016, eCommerce sales accounted for mere 8.3% of total retail sales in the US, although approximately half of these sales belong to stores that are both brick and click.
-Thus, it seems like offline retail is still holding a solid grasp over the overall sales.
-However, challenges coming from pricing, mobile search, voice search, costs, you name them all, are tangible.
+In the fourth quarter of 2016, eCommerce sales accounted for mere 8.3% of total retail sales in the US (Census), with approximately half of these sales belonging to stores that are both brick and click.
 And while many bricks are rapidly trying to digitalize (Walmart, for instance), eCommerce sites are taking the opposite direction.
-E-commerce giants like Amazon, or smaller online stores like Bonobos or Warby Parker, are opening up physical location stores, showrooms, and studios.
-Why?
+ECommerce giants like Amazon, or smaller online stores like Bonobos or Warby Parker, go click-and-mortar opening physical stores, showrooms, and studios.

 The 2015 TimeTrade survey discovered that 85 percent of customers still prefer traditional shopping: they can see, touch, and feel the product prior to making a purchasing decision.
-Interestingly, according to CBRE, 70% of Millennials and 77% of Gen Z’s (people born after mid-90s up to early 00s) give their preference to a retail store experience.
+Interestingly, according to CBRE, 70% of Millennials and 77% of Gen Z’s give their preference to a retail store experience.
 Thus, the most active online shoppers are the baby boomers, and they can and do spend more.

 The biggest advantage of online shopping, though, often comes with lower prices and higher convenience.
 After all, not many retailers can offer shoe shopping in a physical store at 3 am.
 While we will look at pricing in more detail in the next section, the convenience aspect should be taken carefully.